 - Mobile websites: If a browser blocks the setting of third-party cookies but allows first-party cookies, Ad Manager uses the first-party cookie.
 In such cases, frequency caps are only effective within a single domain, not across domains.

-- Mobile applications: Mobile applications use an identifier from the device rather than a browser cookie.
+- Mobile apps: Use an identifier from the device instead of a browser cookie.

 Frequency caps on roadblocked line items will count page views instead of individual ad impressions.

 For example, a roadblock line item using the "As many as possible" Display creatives setting with 3 creatives and a frequency cap set at 6 lifetime impressions, will be shown 6 times per user for a total of 18 individual ad impressions.

 - Click Delivery Orders and click an order.

 - Click the line item you'd like to update.

 Use filters if needed to help find the line item.